rockcrafters/openjdk-rocks/README.md

 ## Try building the [rock](https://github.com/rockcrafters#what-is-a-rock) images for Java Applications

-The steps below will install all prerequisites to run samples or try building rocks for your application on Ubuntu system.
+The steps below describe installing all the prerequisites to run samples on the Ubuntu system.

 ### Step 1: install rockcraft